eventrac/slate/source/index.html.md

   -H "Authorization: yourapikey"
 ```

-> The above command returns JSON structured like this:
+> The above command returns JSON array of events, structured like this:

 ```json
 [